the team.

 Lab Director

 Richard Koestner is a professor of Psychology at McGill University where he has conducted research on human motivation for 25 years.
 Richard received his PhD from the University of Rochester where he worked with Ed Deci and Richard Ryan on research related to self-determination theory.
 He also worked with Miron Zuckerman on research related to personality.
 He subsequently completed a post-doctoral fellowship at Harvard University and Boston University where he worked with David McClelland on research related to implicit motives.
-Richard has published over 125 scientific articles and his recent work focuses on the importance of autonomy in the effective pursuit of personal goals.
+Richard has published over 250 scientific articles and his recent work focuses on the importance of autonomy in the effective pursuit of personal goals.
 Twenty of Richard's PhD students have successfully graduated with PhD's.
 Richard received the 2007 Canadian Psychological Association award for excellence in teaching and training.
 He subsequently won Principal's Prize for excellence in teaching from McGill University (2008).

 Élodie Audet

-Élodie is in her third year of graduate studies in the Clinical Psychology program.
+Élodie is in her fourth year of graduate studies in the Clinical Psychology program.
 Under the supervision of Dr. Richard Koestner, she is pursuing research examining how environments and social interactions impact the motivational processes behind individuals’ regulation and integration of emotional experiences and how this relates to psychological health and personal goal pursuits.
 She hopes to expand psychological services and evidence-based care to marginalized groups, especially those that have lived through traumatic events, and contribute to the psychological well-being of our communities.
 She is also the Lead Program Manager of the Ukrainian Aid Initiative, launched by the Professor Virginian I. Douglas Centre for Clinical Psychology in collaboration with the Ukrainian Canadian Congress-Montreal and the Montreal Branch of the Ukrainian National Federation, a project providing professional free-of-charge mental health support (e.g., individual and family therapy) and specifically modified mindfulness and trauma-informed activities groups for Ukrainian newcomers.

 Helen Thai